MSIA/2020-msia423-ganguly-got/README.md

 By default creates offline score base and saves in `data/model_data [MODEL_DATA]` Picks exported model object from `models [MODEL_ARTIFACTS]`

-If using different file paths than the defaults, please ensure correct input and output locations are provided for chained steps like clean -> features -> model
+If using different file paths than the defaults, please ensure correct input and output locations are provided for chained steps:  `clean_base -> features -> model -> score`

 ### To connect application to RDS database